ana-francoo/ana-francoo/README.md

 Hi, Im <code>Ana</code>!
-I'm a Systems Design Engineering student at the University of Waterloo, drawn to product management, data, and machine learning.
+I'm a Systems Design Engineering student @ University of Waterloo, drawn to product management, data, and machine learning.
 I care about building things that people genuinely want - and making sure those things are shaped by the realities and contexts of the people using them.